Alex Salmond sexual harassment scandal: Judicial review begins

 The judicial review convened in court for the first time on 6 November, with Lord Pentland presiding.
 On 14 December, Salmond's legal team successfully argued that redacted emails and notes related to the case should be independently reviewed.
 Salmond's advocate, Ronnie Clancy QC, said that redacted documents showed that Scottish Government staff had been in contact with Salmond's accusers as early as December 2017 - one month before the investigation into Salmond began - and that Civil Service guidelines stated that staff who investigate harassment allegations should have no prior contact with the complainers.
 Roddy Dunlop QC said that the Scottish Government maintained that procedures had been followed correctly.
 Lord Pentland ruled that an independent advocate, Morag Ross QC, would examine the documents to assess whether they should be disclosed to Salmond's legal team.

-Legal advice published in March 2021 showed that December 2018, Dunlop warned Leslie Evans that Salmond's legal challenge would "more likely than not succeed".
+Legal advice published in March 2021 showed that in December 2018, Dunlop had warned Leslie Evans that Salmond's legal challenge would "more likely than not succeed".
 Dunlop and Solicitor Advocate Christine O'Neill urged the government to admit defeat in the judicial review by 6 December, warning that "it makes little sense to continue to defend the indefensible", and that "the least worst option" was to concede: "We understand how unpalatable that advice will be, and we do not tender it lightly.
 But we cannot let the respondents sail forth into January's hearing without the now very real risks of doing so being crystal clear to all concerned."
 In an assessment on 19 December 2018, Dunlop and O'Neill wrote that they had "each experienced extreme professional embarrassment as a result of assurances which we have given, both to our opponents and to the court... turning out to be false as a result of the revelation of further documents, highly relevant yet undisclosed."
 These documents were related to Judith Mackinnon's contact with the women who made complaints prior to being appointed Investigating Officer.
 The Scottish Government would not concede the judicial review for another month.